fabioabreureis/openshift-sno-libvirt/README.md

 1) Extracting openshift-baremetal-install

-I will workin in the directory path /opt/openshift
+I'm working in the directory path /opt/openshift

 ```